2016: All Aboard the Armageddon Express

 - January 02, 2016

 Take the House of Saud’s execution of 47 men on terrorism charges yesterday, including the Shia cleric Sheikh Nimr al-Nimr.
-The execution of a leading Shia critic of the Saudi monarchy is both a deliberate provocation and a clear demonstration of malign intent from a thoroughly rotten regime hellbent on fomenting an all-out Shia-Sunni sectarian war in order to shore up its declining power and influence.
+The execution of a leading Shia critic of the Saudi monarchy is both a demonstration of intent from a rotten regime hellbent on fomenting an all-out Shia-Sunni sectarian war in order to shore up its declining power and influence.

-Yet Saudi Arabia is also a key ally of the West in the global struggle between civilisation and terrorism that was unleashed after the 9/11 attacks and which is now entering its fifteenth year.
-As such, it knows that it can do pretty much whatever it wants and that neither our government nor any of the other states that have fallen over themselves to sell the Saudis weapons will do anything about it.
+Yet Saudi Arabia is also a key ally of the West in the global war against terrorism that was unleashed after the 9/11 attacks and which is now entering its fifteenth year.
+As such, it knows that it can do pretty much whatever it wants and that no one will do anything about it.

 The Saudis have also been among the most active promoters of the takfiri/Salafist jihadist groups that Western governments have been fighting.
-If we take seriously the idea that the ‘war on terror’ is really intended to eliminate terrorism and ‘keep us safe’, as our governments keep insisting, then an ally like this would be considered a massive liability rather than an asset.
+If we take seriously the idea that the ‘war on terror’ is really intended to eliminate terrorism and ‘keep us safe’, then an ally like this would be considered a massive liability rather than an asset.

 In the 1870s, the Russian anarcho-Narodnik Sergei Kravchinsky, a leading propagandist in the ‘Nihilist’ political movement that assassinated Alexander II, advocated a strategy of assassinating high state officials in order to draw the Tsarist regime into a long and debilitating conflict in which ‘the strong is vanquished, not by the arms of his adversary, but by the continuous tension of his own strength, which exhausts him, at last, more than he would be exhausted by defeats.’

-Since 9/11 Daesh and the other variants of the al-Qaeda franchise have pursued a very similar strategy with remarkable success.
+Since 9/11 the al-Qaeda franchise have pursued a very similar strategy with remarkable success.
 Consider this: the 9/11 attacks cost between $400,000 to $500,000, whereas the various wars on terror have cost more than eight million times as much.

-Not only did the nineteen hijackers carry out one of the most cost-effective attacks in history, but their adversaries have given them everything they could have asked for, through a series of reckless, self-interested and incoherent wars and military interventions that have done nothing to diminish the security threat these wars are supposedly intended to eliminate.
+Not only did the nineteen hijackers carry out one of the most cost-effective attacks in history, but their adversaries have given them everything they could have asked for, through a series of wars and military interventions that have done nothing to diminish the security threat these wars are supposedly intended to eliminate.

 Readers who want to think about how we got into this mess rather than merely rant about it might start with a brilliant essay by the anthropologist Scott Atran on the rise of ISIS and its implications.
 In a discussion of terrorist attacks in Europe and the United States, Atran observes how:

-Today we have reached such a state of collective terror that ISIS achieve these objectives without striking at all.
-Thus on New Year’s Eve the German authorities received a tip that militants from Iraq and Syria were planning New Year attacks in Munich, yet a police chief has now said that ‘ police could not find the suspects and are not even sure if they exist or are in the country.’
+Today ISIS often appears able to achieve these objectives without striking at all.
+On New Year’s Eve the German authorities received a tip that militants from Iraq and Syria were planning New Year attacks in Munich, yet a police chief has now said that “police could not find the suspects and are not even sure if they exist or are in the country.”

 And yesterday Belgium released the remaining three men out of an original six suspects, who were arrested for planning a terrorist atrocity during the annual fireworks display on New Years Eve, which was cancelled.
 Despite these false alarms Europeans are now being told that threats, cancellations and lockdowns will become the ‘new normal’ over the coming months.

-These warnings are likely to fall on deaf ears, when they are aimed at governments for whom public hysteria increasingly seems to be a desired outcome.
-As Pankaj Mishra notes in a typically sharp column in the Guardian today:
+These warnings are likely to fall on deaf ears.
+As Pankaj Mishra notes in a sharp column in the Guardian today:

 Today, as we look forward to another year of fear, hysteria, security paranoia and terrorist provocations, we need to resist these efforts to use atrocity to divide the world into warring camps.
 But as the Saudi executions make clear, they aren’t the only ones seeking that outcome.

-Let us despise the terrorists by all means, but let’s also remember that the Armageddon Express has many different drivers, and it’s up to all of us to prise their hands off the wheel and find a way to get this world back on track towards a different kind of future, which reflects the best of us, rather than the worst. . .
+Let’s despise the terrorists, but let’s also remember that the Armageddon Express has many different drivers, and see if we can prise their hands off the wheel and find a way to get this world back on track towards a different kind of future.